-The lyre was a stringed musical instrument played by the ancient Greeks and was probably the most important and well-known instrument in the Greek world.
-It was closely related to the other stringed instruments: the chelys which was made from a tortoise shell, the four-stringed phorminx, and the seven-stringed kithara.
+The Lyre was a stringed musical instrument played by the ancient Greeks.
+It was probably the most important and well-known instrument in the Greek world.
+The lyre was closely related to the other stringed instruments: the chelys which was made from a tortoise shell, the four-stringed phorminx, and the seven-stringed kithara.
 Apollo and Orpheus were the most famous lyre players.

 Greek Lyres in Mythology